Learning Concept Embeddings for Efficient Bag-of-Concepts Densification: Introduction

-Here $f(c,t)$ is a scoring function which indicates the degree of association between term $t$ and concept $c$.
-For example, \newcite{gabrilovich2007computing} proposed Explicit Semantic Analysis (ESA) which uses Wikipedia articles as concepts and the TF-IDF score of the terms in these article as the association score.
+Here $f(c,t)$ is a \emph{scoring function} which indicates the degree of \emph{association} between term $t$ and concept $c$.
+For example, \shortciteA{gabrilovich2007computing} proposed Explicit Semantic Analysis (ESA) which uses Wikipedia articles as concepts and the TF-IDF score of the terms in these article as the association score.
 Another scoring function might be the co-occurrence count or Pearson correlation score between $t$ and $c$.
-As we can notice, only very small subset of the concept space would have non-zero scores with the given terms.
-Moreover, the BOC vector is generated from the $topn$ concepts which have relatively high association scores with the input terms (typically few hundreds).
-Thus each text snippet is mapped to a very sparse vector of millions of dimensions having only few hundreds non-zero values \cite{peng2016event}.
+As we can notice, only very small subset of the concept space would have nonzero scores with a given term\footnote{Unless the term is very common (e.g., a, the, some...etc) and carry no relevant information.}.
+Moreover, the BoC vector is generated from the top $n$ concepts which have relatively high association scores with the input terms (typically few hundreds).
+Thus each text snippet is mapped to a very sparse vector of millions of dimensions having only few hundreds nonzero values leading to the {\it BoC sparsity} problem \shortcite{peng2016event}.